ausshir/ausshir.github.io/_posts/2016-10-07-Launch-of-RMR7.md

 Of course, we still had to name the rocket.
 As this was a group of  goofy physics nerds, we were more interested in making a good joke than anything else.
 [Unencumbered](https://www.theguardian.com/environment/2016/apr/17/boaty-mcboatface-wins-poll-to-name-polar-research-vessel) by [common sense](http://www.bbc.com/news/uk-36225652), we chose the name Rockety McRocketface by a narrow margin.
 Other great options were [ICI-7](https://www.mn.uio.no/fysikk/english/research/projects/ici/) to tease the Universtiy of Oslo's upcoming project, or [Up-Goer-7](https://xkcd.com/1133/) fro, the webcomic XKCD.

 ## The Launch
+We started the launch procedures by running through the countdown.
+We were using the official Andoya process, which is approximately the same as the one NASA uses (NASA launches research rockets at ASC as well http://andoyaspace.no/?p=2099)

 ## Analysing Launch Results
 ### Anomaly